nextdeveloper-nl/generator/docs/core_module.md

 ```

 ##### 6.2.6.
 Services
 All common core services and related interfaces are placed in here.
 Essentially development of common services and their events should be done under this directory.
 Each service related implementation should be encapsulated under PlusClouds\${ModuleName}\Common\Services\${ServiceName}.
 Related events to a service should be placed under Events folder and should be encapsulated under  PlusClouds\${ModuleName}\Common\Services\${ServiceName}\Events namespace.
-Implemented events should extend AbstractEvent (PlusClouds\Core\Events\AbstractEvent).
+Implemented events should extend AbstractEvent ( NextDeveloper\Commons\Events\AbstractEvent).

 #### 6.3.
 Console
 All requests related to console operations go here to be handled by Handlers for console commands and custom queries.
 Each custom console command is encapsulated under \PlusClouds\${ModuleName}\Console\Commands namespace and each command class should be named with ${CommandPurpose}Command.php.
 For developing custom commands, each class should extend Command (Illuminate\Console\Command) class.
 Examples about writing commands can be found in; https://laravel.com/docs/5.5/artisan#writing-commands